Regulation – x

 Adopted – 7/16/1994

-The Superintendent or designee shall determine whether a complaint should be considered a complaint against the District and/or the individual, and whether it should be resolved by the District’s process for complaints concerning personnel, other District procedures, or both.
+The Superintendent or designee shall determine whether a complaint should be considered a complaint against the District and/or the individual, and whether it should be resolved by the District’s process for complaints concerning personnel, other District policies and procedures, or both.
 The Superintendent or designee shall further determine whether a complaint should be investigated by District personnel or by an outside investigator.
 The District will investigate anonymous complaints so long as there is sufficient information to proceed and it is appropriate under the circumstances.

 Any complaint of child abuse or neglect alleged against a District employee shall be reported to the appropriate local agencies in accordance with law, Board policy and administrative regulation.
 (See Policy #BP/AR/E 5141.4 Child Abuse Reporting Procedures)

 To promote prompt and fair resolution of the complaint, the following procedures shall govern the resolution of complaints against District employees:

 1. All complaints related to District personnel other than administrators shall be initially submitted to the principal or the employee’s immediate supervisor.
 Complaints related to a principal or central office administrator shall be initially filed with the Superintendent or designee.
 Complaints related to a Board member or to the Superintendent shall be initially filed with the Board.

 2. In all cases, the complainant is strongly encouraged to prepare the complaint in writing, but if he/she is unable or unwilling to do so, administrative staff may assist the complainant in preparing a written complaint.